+Table 1 – basic_code Usage Details

 The basic_status structure also contains optional status_code and status_info fields.
 Providers can opt-in to receive these fields.
 The status_code indicates a more precise indication of any failure and the status_info contains a string that complements the status_code with specific information.

+The table below lists details about specific SyncAck error scenarios and the approach used to report the error in the BasicStatus structure: